alinsjs/docs/guide/concept.md

 The use of the Alins component is basically the same as that of the JSX component.
 The component itself is a function that returns a JSX object, so the component returns native DOM elements.
 The first parameter of the component is the attribute, and the second parameter is the element within the component.

 The code inside the component will only be executed once, changes to the binding data will only cause fine-grained element updates, and the entire component will not be re-rendered.
+Components only serve as an organizational form for UI logic.

 Here is a basic example of a component: